hpssjellis/robocar/README.md

       2. On the dasho=board far right change (one label to bounding boxes).
 This makes it a FOMO  (faster objects, more objects) vision model.
 Also set Target Device to "Arduino PortentaH7 (Cortex M7 H80 MHz)"
       3. Use the menu connect devices and go to uploader and upload your images that you took of the car driving around your object to detect
       4. Go to menu item Data Aquisiton and click on the "Queue" and start drawing bounding boxes around your objects.
 "Make sure the label is the same for all of them I use "1eye".
 The number one in front is very important.
       5. When all images are labelled, create your standard FOMO model by clicking "create impulse" and choose the standard Edge Impulse image and object detection blocks.
-Check before saving the im[pulse that it has only one object.
+Check before saving the impulse that it has only one object.
       6. For the menu item "image" make sure you are saving Grayscale not RGB
       6. Still in "Image" "Generate Features" wait a few minutes to see the "Feature explorer".
 Check for weird images and delete or change them
       7. Menu item "Object Detection" set number of training cycles to about 220, whatever works.
 Add "Data Augmentation" and "start Training" takes about 8 minutes.